Motor starting – conservation of resources

 • Torque control (optional) for particularly difficult start-up tasks

-Soft starters can be setup to the requirements of the individual application.
-The table below offers an overview of machines, their operating modes (standard or heavy-duty starting) as well as the advantages offered by soft starters.
-For further orientation, the maximum inrush current required for start-up to normal operating speed in connection with soft starters is indicated.
+Soft starters can be customized to the requirements of the respective applications.
+The following overview provides a summary of driven machines, their operating mode (standard or heavy-duty starting) and the advantages of using soft starters.

 Soft starter manufacturers